Last updated on May 21st, 2023 at 06:32 pm

-Lily of the Valley grows well in woodland areas and native to cool climates in Asia and Europe.
+Lily of the valley grows well in woodland areas and is native to cool climates in Asia and Europe.
 It grows well in North America as well.
 It is used as a folk remedy in small doses.
-The lily’s sweet fragrance attracts butterflies and is a source of food for species like the gray Chi moth.
-Though it attracts butterflies, it is toxic to people and animals, when ingested.
+The lily’s sweet fragrance attracts butterflies and is a food source for species like the gray Chi moth.
+Though it attracts butterflies, it is toxic to people and animals when ingested.

 Lily of the Valley plants are also believed to protect gardens from the effects of evil spirits.
 It is also believed to guard against spells cast by witches.

-White Lily of the Valley flowers symbolize rebirth and humility.
+The white lily of the valley flower symbolizes rebirth and humility.
 Other symbols associated with the flower are purity, chastity, motherhood, and sweetness.

-Pink Lily of the Valley flowers stand for compassion, femininity, love, admiration and understanding.
+The pink lily of the valley flower represents compassion, femininity, love, admiration, and understanding.

-Purple Lily of the Valley flower meanings are many – rarity, royalty, passion, accomplishment, dignity, success and pride.
+The purple lily of the valley flower is a rarity, royalty, passion, accomplishment, dignity, success, and pride.

-- Lily of the Valley grows from a rhizome and a perennial.
+The lily of the valley grows from a rhizome and a perennial.
 Plant along with Hostas or Cannas for a colorful flower bed.

 - Add a bit of fertilizer during the growing season.

-When is it appropriate to gift Lily of the Valley?
+Best time to gift Lily of the Valley flowers